zzz6519003/substrate-how-to-guides/how-to-substrate/docs/101/mint-token.md

 **A couple things to note:**

-**Weights.** All the weights were set to 10_000 in the above code snippets.
-Learn more about weight configuration in this **recipe on weights**.
+- **Weights.** All the weights were set to 10_000 in the above code snippets.
+Learn more about weight configuration in this [beginner guide on weights](./basic-tx-weight-calculations).

-**Origins.** One assumption this recipe makes is that the origin will always be the sudo user.
+- **Origins.** One assumption this recipe makes is that the origin will always be the sudo user.
 Origins are are powerful in Substrate.
-Here’s **a recipe on using origins.**
+Here’s [a recipe on using origins](./origins-beginner).

-👉**Overall capabilities.** In order to make use of this recipe, other functions would have to be added to handle things like errors, keeping track of storage and charging transaction fees.
+- **Overall capabilities.** In order to make use of this recipe, other functions would have to be added to handle things like errors, keeping track of storage and charging transaction fees.
 For example, `init()`just resets the balance every time it is called which is not very useful.
 In addition, the token supply is purely a `Vec<u64>` and provides no extensible capabilities.
 In other recipes, we'll see how to make use of FRAME's `pallet_assets` as well as other ways to mint new tokens and how to make use of them.

 ### 4. Include your pallet in your runtime

-**Here’s a recipe** that covers these basics if you’re not yet familiar with this procedure.
+Refer to [this guide](./basic-pallet-integration) if you’re not yet familiar with this procedure.

 ## Examples